 Step 2: Get Certified

 The NAMP offers several types of certification for mortgage processors.
 The Certified Purple Processor (NAMP-CPP) is the initial certification for anyone who wants to begin work as a loan processor.
-Successful completion of this certification includes a criminal background check, 12 hours of training, an examination and an active association membership.
+Successful completion of this certification includes a criminal background check, 12 hours of training, an examination, and an active association membership.

-- Consider earning additional certification from the NAMP for FHA and VA loan processing.
 Although they are not affiliated with any government agencies, these NAMP certifications can provide additional knowledge and training to get an edge in the mortgage processing job market.